 We stayed at Klausterhof Guest House, which was just OK.
 We visited during very high season so we had to share what amounted to a four person dorm with a bathroom that was shared with other guests.
 Not my preferred lodging situation, but hey, it was clean and it gave us a place to stay in the area, so it worked out alright.

 If you plan to visit, please make sure you book your hotel well in advance.
 I booked 2 months prior to our visit and Klausterhof was the only hotel left in the area (there are very few), and I got the last room.

 And lastly… don’t forget to visit Diamond Beach!

-Just before you cross the bridge (if you approach the glacier lagoon from the west), turn right to visit Diamond Beach.
+Just before you cross the bridge (if you approach the glacier lagoon from the west), turn right to visit Diamond Beach, a glacier beach in Iceland.
 As the name suggests, you’ll find ice littering the black sand beach.
 Not the ice you wear though, the ice that melts 😉

 Some of the icebergs that didn’t melt yet find their way out to the sea where they get washed up on Diamond Beach, and melt over a few days.

 We saw a little seal washed up on the shore here.
 My immediate thought seeing it laying there on the beach was “Oh no, its dying… how can people be taking a picture?”
 Well, stupid me.
 It was apparently just resting, likely after an orca chase.
 So I lied, we did see a seal, but just not on an iceberg.